bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The example below is compiled in Kibana v.5.5.1.

 It illustrates the average time of echo-responses by IPs per a selected period of time (e.g. 1 min).
-As you can see, different nodes have the different average time of response.
+As you can see, different nodes have different average time of response.
 Some nodes respond faster than others.

 .. figure:: _static/Kibana.png

-Lots of other parameter combinations can be implemented to view the results.
+Many other parameter combinations can be implemented to view the results.

 Instance Shutdown
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the task is resolved and necessary data is aggregated, the instance can be stopped.
+Once the task is resolved and necessary data is aggregated, the instances can be stopped.

 A stopped instance can be restarted again if it is necessary.